They were men who had suffered unimaginable injuries.

 That’s because the pigs in question came from our facility.
 It’s one thing to know our research swine contributed to a landmark study, but quite another to learn that they helped someone walk again.

-We’re proud of the work our animals helped the researchers accomplish and look forward to contributing porcine urinary system tissues and organs to help in similar breakthroughs in the future.
+While we no longer offer live animal models, we’re proud to supply the biomedical research community with the post-mortem porcine tissues, organs, and glands that make these breakthroughs possible.
+We look forward to continuing to contribute porcine urinary system tissues and organs to help in similar breakthroughs in the future.

-Contact us today to learn how we can help you make your next discovery with the help of our high-quality research swine.
+Contact us today to learn how we can help you make your next discovery with the help of our high-quality post-mortem porcine tissues.